An Alternative Approach to Credit in a Rising Rate Environment

 Leveraged loans aren’t just valuable in rising rate environments.
 Over the long-term, they have a history of outperforming bonds.
 Careful credit selection is necessary, as rising rates may increase default risk.

-Bank loans are represented by the Credit Suisse Leveraged Loan Index; Bonds are represented by the Bloomberg Barclays U.S. Aggregate Bond Index.
+Leveraged loans are represented by the Credit Suisse Leveraged Loan Index; Bonds are represented by the Bloomberg U.S. Aggregate Bond Index.
 It is not possible to invest directly in an index.
 Past performance is not indicative of future results.
-As of December 31, 2021
+As of June 30, 2022.

 High-yield bonds are publicly traded non-investment grade corporate or municipal bonds.
 They offer higher yields to compensate for the greater credit risk associated with these securities.
 They are often used to help diversify credit exposure, as these bonds are relatively more correlated to equities than fixed income.